What is Cognitive Flexibility? A Guide for Neurodivergent Adults

 Are you overwhelmed by sudden changes in weekend plans?

 If any of this sounds familiar, you are not alone.
-But, there's a silver lining, you can become someone adept at rolling with the punches and who thinks on your feet.
+But, there's a silver lining, you can become someone adept at rolling with the punches and who thinks on their feet.

 The Eternal To-Do List